Sndrahel/Back-AND-Better/README.md

 ---
 ## Acknowledgments

-- Nishant Kumar: my Code Institute mentor who guided me through this process and shared a lot of really valuable knowledge.
+- Nishant Kumar: my Code Institute mentor who guided me through this process and shared a lot of valuable knowledge.